Springfield, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. It's important that you pick the right type.
-The majority of adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types I. It's important that you choose the necessary type.
+The majority of adapters available are just plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most locations.

 What to wear/what to pack: